top of page

 Some long drives.

 The Arabian Gulf Explorer combines the highlights of 4 countries - Qatar, Kuwait, Bahrain and Saudi Arabia.
 Starting in Doha, Qatar enjoy the vibrant souq, museums of art and culture and traditional dhow cruise.
 In Kuwait, witness the iconic skyline and harbor and visit the island of Failaka with archaeological sites dating back 4,000 years.
-Our flight takes us to Bahrain with visits to the Royal Camel Farm, first oil well, UNESCO Bahrain Fort, National Museum and learn about Islam in the Grand Mosque.
+Our flight takes us to Bahrain with visits to the first oil well, UNESCO Bahrain Fort, National Museum and learn about Islam in the Grand Mosque.

 Detailed Itinerary